-The first Bhuddist and the second Hindu, Borobudur and Prambanan were built around the same period of time.
-Not only do they have a lot within them, but they are also the proof that these religions coexisted relatively peacefully at that time.
+The first Buddhist and the second Hindu, Borobudur, and Prambanan were built around the same period of time.
+Not only do they have a lot within them, but they are also proof that these religions coexisted relatively peacefully at that time.

 Borobudur was built as a stupa and when viewed from above, it appears as a mandala, a geometric design that assists meditation.